mbn312/parspice/README.md

 Use `gradle benchmark` to run the benchmark.
 It could take several minutes.

-You can print out the benchmark analysis again just by running `gradle benchmark` again (the results are cached).
-To re-run the entire benchmark, run `gradle clean` first.
+You can print out the benchmark analysis again just by running `./gradlew benchmark` again (the results are cached).
+To re-run the entire benchmark, run `./gradlew clean` first.

 ### Runtime Estimation